The Reactive Core

-The HellaJS core package is a reactive system that automatically tracks dependencies between data and computations.
-This lets you build applications where changes in state automatically propagate, eliminating the need for manual subscriptions.
+A reactive system that automatically tracks dependencies between data and computations, eliminating manual subscriptions.

 Reactive Primitives